3dflo/modified-magnetic-stirrer/README.md

 ## And why should you contribute?

-If you like to try something new or you want to train your 3D design and coding skills this project is perfect for you!
-You can play around with computer vision and at the same time solve a scientific problem.
-Additionally you will learn a bit about microbes and how microbiologist characterize them.

-And ultimately we might be able to publish the results in a peer-reviewed scientific journal (which is open access of course!) or at least at a the preprint server [BioRxiv](https://www.biorxiv.org/) and you will be listed as co-author!

 ## Who is behind all this?
 We are students at the Technical University of Munich [university website](https://www.tum.de/nc/en/).